It's easy to get around Adelaide. Buses, taxis, trains and trams operate all over the city, seven days per week.

 Free City Connector Bus

-Take advantage of the free City Connector bus servicing the city and North Adelaide, and linking major tourist attractions, key destinations and facilities.
-Bus routes 98A and 98C connect North Adelaide and the city, while routes 99A and 99C connect the inner-city areas not served by the tram.
+Take advantage of the free City Connector bus, offering a hop-on and hop-off service to the City and North Adelaide linking popular city attractions, shopping, dining and key destinations.
+Bus route 98A and 98C connect North Adelaide with the city, and 99A and 99C connect the inner-city areas not serviced by the tram.
+Services operate every 15 minutes on weekdays and every 30 minutes on weekends.
+For timetables, route details and real-time information visit www.adelaidemetro.com.au/freecitybus

-The famed Glenelg tramline extends from the Adelaide Entertainment Centre on Port Road, Hindmarsh, via the city centre and all the way through to beachside Glenelg.
-Travel free within the city centre (anywhere between North Terrace and the South Terrace stop).
+The famed Glenelg tramline extends from the Royal Adelaide Hospital in the city’s West End all the way through to beachside suburb of Glenelg.
+The second tram route connects the Adelaide Entertainment Centre on Port Road, Hindmarsh, to the Botanic Gardens and East End.
+Travel free within the city centre (anywhere between the Entertainment Centre, North Terrace and the South Terrace stop).
 Outside of this zone, you'll need to purchase a ticket.
 You can find all route and timetable information on the Adelaide Metro website.

 All taxis in Adelaide accept major credit cards and Cabcharge.
 There are several companies that offer an alternative to taxis, providing luxury vehicles and uniformed drivers for transfers and touring.